JoseQuintas/hwgui/samples/Readme.txt

     sharp "S" (ß), Euro currency sign (€) and greek mue (µ) for SI system as prefix for parts per million.
 Select this codepage as data CP in dbview.prg.
 Select DEWIN or UTF-8 for Linux as Local codepage for correct display.
-Do this before opening a dbf file ! (data codepage was set at open moment of dbf).
+Do this before opening a dbf file ! (data codepage was set at open time of dbf).

 4.)
 List of sample programs